Skip to main content

 • SDD (SEPA Direct Debit) Request:

-Asking the bank to execute a Direct Debit from a specified customer bank account with a mandate, to a specified corporate bank account.
+Request the bank to perform a Direct Debit from a specific customer bank account with a mandate, to a specific company bank account.

 Incoming bank transaction:

-An import of the bank statements of a given company bank account.
-On these statements we can see all successful SDDs and refunds, manual payments received and failed SDDs.
+An import of the bank statements for a specific company bank account.
+These statements show all successful SDDs and refunds, received manual payments, and failed SDDs.

 What exactly happens in Zero Friction when a payment is delayed?
 Our solution supports a collection process for following up on debtors with overdue invoices.
-A debtor cycle is started when an invoice's payment deadline (due date) has passed.
+A debtor cycle is initiated when an invoice's payment term (due date) has passed.
 This process can be activated in your organization's configuration settings.

-All the different communications can be customized in your account settings, from the text on your invoices to the move request to the global translations (if you support your end customers with multiple languages).
+All different communications can be customized in your account settings, from the text on your invoices to the move request to global translations (if you support your end customers with multiple languages).

-When all invoices are paid, the accounts receivable cycle is automatically closed.
+When all invoices have been paid, the accounts receivable cycle is automatically closed.

 Customer portal

 Within the Zero Friction end-user application (or portal), customers gain online insight into their energy consumption, making billing and customer contact as accessible as possible.
-Processing the online move flow (called digital move) is easy and smooth, and all information is stored in a secure back-office application.
+The online relocation process (called a digital relocation) is simple and smooth, and all information is stored in a secure back-office application.

-Thanks to this feature, end users are more aware of their energy consumption, allowing them to comply with the legal European obligation (from 1/1/2022) to provide monthly information on consumption and costs.
+This feature makes end users more aware of their energy consumption, helping them to comply with the legal European obligation (from 1/1/2022) to provide monthly information on consumption and costs.

 Already excited about this essential feature?
 We understand!
-The customer portal can also be purchased separately from our billing solution.
-It can be integrated into your business software using standard APIs.
+The customer portal can also be purchased separately from our invoicing solution.
+It integrates with your business software using standard APIs.

 Finally, the Zero Friction customer portal is positioned as a SaaS solution.
-This means that the portal is hosted and maintained by Zero Friction, but publicly available from the URL of your choice, for example myenergy.company.com.
-The end user will experience the customer portal as your own because it is published in your company's corporate identity.
-This means that the logo and colors will be customized for an optimal look and feel for your company.
+This means the portal is hosted and maintained by Zero Friction, but publicly available from the URL of your choice, for example, myenergy.company.com.
+The end user will experience the customer portal as your own, as it is published in your company's branding.
+This means the logo and colors are customized for an optimal look and feel for your company.

 Did this answer your question?